ding-lab/PE-CGS-pipeline/README.md

 ## Updating the pipeline

-Due to submodule crazyness, the easiest way to update the pipeline is to remove the repository and reinstall.
+Due to submodule craziness, the easiest way to update the pipeline is to remove the repository and reinstall.

 ```bash
 rm -rf pecgs-pipeline